Committees of the Knesset: Structure and role

 The standing committees and their chairs are elected at the beginning of each Knesset session, after the elections in Israel. it is based on the recommendation of the Organizing Committee.
 According to the law, the Knesset will elect, as soon as possible after its election, an organizing committee; the organizing committee will be headed by a member of the Knesset from the faction of the member of the Knesset to whom the president of Israel has assigned the task of forming a government.
 Representation on the organizing committee will be based on the relative size of the elected parties.

 The establishment of Knesset committees is influenced by the identity of the incumbent government, since in a parliamentary system, a majority of the coalition in the Knesset committees is required in order for the government to pass its decisions.
 The Knesset has 12 standing committees, the most prominent of which are the Foreign Affairs and Defense Committee and the Finance Committee.
 There are also special committees, which are valid only for the term of the Knesset that appointed them.
 The factions determine who from their party will serve as committee chairperson, with opposition MKs also serving as committee heads.

-The chairperson of the Foreign Affairs and Defense Committee and the Finance Committee are usually from a coalition parliamentary group, and the chairperson of the State Control Committee is always from the opposition.
+The chairpersons of the Foreign Affairs and Defense Committee and the Finance Committee are usually from a coalition parliamentary group, and the chairperson of the State Control Committee is always from the opposition.
 The coalition has a majority in almost all the committees, and committee members are usually subject to party discipline during votes.